Infoland/iProva-REST-API-examples/README.md

 By default, all requests receive the default version of the Zenya API which is currently v4, but we encourage you to use the newest version of the api.

 The major versions are not backwards compatible with older major versions.
-The changelog can be found at [this location][change_log], it contains information about the changes and also will describe candidates which are marked to become deprecated in a following major version.
+The changelog can be found at [this location][change_log], it contains information about the changes and also will describe candidates which are marked to become deprecated in a following version.

 ## Authentication
-There are five ways to authenticate yourself.
+There are two ways to authenticate against the api.
 When the authentication fails a 401 Unauthorized HTTP status code wil be returned.
-The ways to authenticate are documenten in [Authentication][authentication].
+The ways to authenticate are documented in detail in [Authentication][authentication].

-- Via an app registration (preferred authentication method for trusted applications)
-- Via JWT bearer token (preferred way of connecting as a specific user)
+- Via bearer token (preferred way)
-- Via basic credentials
-- Via token (preferred authentication method to login via an url to a Zenya page)
-- Via cookie

 ## Schema